 Criteria: Quality of fellowship candidate, originality of proposed research, relevance of research to advancing understanding and critical analysis solar geoengineering.

 Process: During the start-up phase of SGRP, applications will be accepted at any time.
 We also encourage inquiries and expressions of interest by faculty as described below.
+We anticipate awarding the next round of fellowships in September 2017.

 Application by fellows: Please send your application to Lizzie Burns at eburns [at] g.harvard.edu, including: